Structuring Management Carve-Out Plans for Privately Held Corporations: Mechanics, Tax Obstacles and Optimization

 - Don't want to offer other equity alternatives (stock, options, RSUs)

-- Flexibility of a corporation with ability to offer comparable awards to LLC or partnership
+- The flexibility of a corporation with the ability to provide comparable awards to LLC or partnership

 - Binding right to an award or board discretion?